I love the tastes of fall and no matter what time of the year it is they bring me peace and make me feel homely.

-If you’ve read some of my previous posts, you might be aware that I use NutriBullet for my smoothies and frappes.
-It’s the best blender I’ve had so far.
+If you’ve read some of my previous posts, you might be aware that I usually use NutriBullet for my smoothies and frappes.
+In my opinion, it’s the best blender for such purposes.

 If you visit this Amazon link you can see it’s also quite affordable.

 Here are the Pumpkin Spice Frappuccino recipe directions: